-- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b [If gross annual income or expenditure (whichever is higher) does not exceed $\pounds 25,000$] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+- a In accordance with freedom of information legislation, the Authority shall publish information in accordance with its publication scheme and respond to requests for information held by the Authority. - [If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Authority shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
 OR

-[If gross annual income or expenditure (whichever is the higher) exceeds £200,000]

-The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.
+[If gross annual income or expenditure (whichever is the higher) exceeds £200,000] The Authority shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-21. Responsibilities under Data Protection Legislation (Below is not an exclusive list).
-See also standing order 11.

-- a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.
+- 20. Responsibilities under Data Protection Legislation (Below is not an exclusive list).
+See also standing order 10. - a The Council may appoint a Data Protection Officer. - b The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - c The Council shall have a written policy in place for responding to and managing a personal data breach. - d The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken.

+- e The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f The Council shall maintain a written record of its processing activities.

-22. Relations with the press/media
+21. Relations with the press/media

-a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a Requests from the press or other media for an oral or written comment or statement from the Authority, its members or staff shall be handled in accordance with the Authority's policy in respect of dealing with the press and/or other media.

-23. Execution and sealing of legal deeds
+22. Execution and sealing of legal deeds